How can I help?

 Personal difficulties Student Services or Students' Union Student Advice Service

-“Whistleblowing” (public interest disclosure) See the University’s Whistleblowing Procedure
+"Whistleblowing" (public interest disclosure) University's Whistleblowing Procedure

 Complaints about the admissions process Student Admissions

-Third Party Complaints Stakeholder Complaints Procedure
+Third party complaints Stakeholder Complaints Procedure

 If you wish to submit a formal complaint, please complete the complaints form.